GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
+> ### Programming is programming.
+If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
 >
-> ~ *Marvin Minsky*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts